 Our experience, country by country

 Crossing the border into a new country is an exciting, daunting and sometimes nerve racking process.
 The following information is of our own experience of non-EU border crossings, including buying car insurance after crossing each border.
+The information regarding the requirements for each country was correct at the time of writing, but will likely change as time passes.
+For information on visas, look here.

 - Romania – Ukraine